-Abstract: This work is focused on homemade screen-printed carbon paste electrode containing basically graphite powder (or glassy carbon powder), polyvinylchloride (PVC) and paraffin oil.
+Abstract: This work is focused on homemade screen-printed carbon paste electrode containing basically graphite powder (or glassy carbon powder), polyvinylchloride (PVC), and paraffin oil.
 It compares the electrochemical properties of conventional carbon-based electrodes and proposed screen-printed carbon paste electrodes towards [Fe(CN)6]3-/[Fe(CN)6]4- and quinone/hydroquinone redox couples.
-Significant attention was paid to the development of corresponding carbon inks, printing and surface characterisation of resulting electrodes by scanning electron microscopy.
-An optimization consisted in selection of organic solvent, optimum content of used polymer with chosen paste binder, propose appropriate isolation of electric contact etc. Very similar properties of prepared screen-printed electrodes containing only corresponding carbon powder and 3% PVC with their conventional carbon paste electrode and glassy carbon-based electrodes were observed during their characterisation.
+Significant attention is paid to the development of corresponding carbon inks, printing and surface characterisation of resulting electrodes by scanning electron microscopy.
+An optimization consisted in selection of organic solvent, optimum content of used polymer with chosen paste binder, proposal appropriate isolation of electric contact etc. Very similar properties of prepared screen-printed electrodes containing only corresponding carbon powder and 3% PVC with their conventional carbon paste electrode and glassy carbon-based electrodes were observed during their characterisation.
 Screen-printed electrodes with the pasting liquid presence usually provided satisfied analytical data.
 Moreover, they can be used in flow injection analysis and could undoubtedly replace the carbon paste grooved electrodes.
-It can be assumed that certain progress in the development of electrode materials was carried out by this research.
+It can be assumed that certain progress in the development of electrode materials was achieved by this research.

 Keywords: carbon paste; carbon ink; screen printed electrodes; redox couples; cyclic voltammetry